rackerlabs/docs-developer-blog/_posts/2018-11-30-microsoft-power-bi.md

 In Power BI, you can use row-level security (RLS) and filters to restrict data access for specific users.
 You can define these filters within roles.
-You can configure RLS for data models on datasets that use DirectQuery, such as SQL Server.
+You can configure RLS for data models on data sets that use DirectQuery, such as SQL Server.

-Only the owners of the dataset see the security option.
-If the dataset is in a group, only administrators of the group see the security option.
+Only the owners of the data set see the security option.
+If the data set is in a group, only administrators of the group see the security option.

 ### Connect to a database